Happy Children Love Learning

 All chidren in the school get a free daily snack of fruit or vegetable mid morning.
 Children in Foundation Stage (Reception and Nursery) also get offered a drink of milk at no charge.

-All children from Reception through Year 2 are entitled to a universal infant free school meal.
-We encourage all pupils to have a school meal - this can be a hot meal (vegetarian option is available), a sandwich or a jacket potato with a range of fillings.
+All children from Reception through Year 2 are entitled to a universal infant free school meal - this can be a hot meal (vegetarian option is available) or a sandwich (usually ham or cheese) and salad bar.
+Sometimes we offer a jacket potato with a range of fillings.
+There is a daily dessert or fruit or yoghurt for pudding!
 School funding is partly based on the number of children eating a school provided meal.

 To support our school funding, we encourage all families who are elgible for certain benefits to apply for Pupil Premium (Free School meal) funding.
 The school receives an extra £1320 per pupil.
 You can check your eligibility here.